 March Madness: Final Four set with Miami, SDSU, FAU, UConn

 Florida Atlantic became the lowest-ever seed to make the Final Four after beating Kansas State.
 Miami and San Diego State are in the Final Four for the first time.
-And UConn’s back for the first time in nine years.
-There’ve been millions of busted brackets and only three games remain.
+UConn’s back for the first time in nine years.
+There have been millions of busted brackets and only three games remain.
 Here is what to know: